praeclararara/POWERBI_REPORTS/README.md

 The Covid cases dataset was cleaned, filtered and imported in Power BI and linked to the other tables thru a new calendar table that was created in Power BI.

 ### Analysis
+As expected, there has been a deep dive on passenger traffic from 2019 due to Covid-19 with international traffic paying an higher price than domestic traffic.

+However the report shows an increase of the number of travelers starting from May 2021 despite the numbers of confirmed cases of Covid-19 where close to the ones for the months of 2020 Summer.
+Probably these factors influenced the higher mobility:
+-Sweden removed travel restrictions against their Nordic neighbors from May 2021;
+-travelers from other EU/EEA countries had permission to enter Sweden upon presenting a negative Covid-19 test thru June but the recommendation to get tested again upon arrival and self-isolate from seven days was relaxed from June 1.
+-On 5 May 2021, the Stockholm region began its phase 4, opening up vaccination slots to people aged 55 to 59.
+On 14 June 2021, over half of Swedish adults had received at least one vaccine dose, with 27% fully vaccinated (source Wikipedia: https://en.wikipedia.org/wiki/COVID-19_vaccination_in_Sweden )